-Goal Policy Goal 4.1: New and modified thoroughfares will match the existing or proposed character of land along their paths as well as serving their essential func- tions in the regional road Policy 4.1.2: Compact Urban areas include the following land as identified on the Future Land Use Map: Existing walkable neighborhoods, identified as land in the G-1 "Downtown" and G-2 "Traditional Neighborhood" sectors.
-Planned walkable communities, identified as land in the O-7 "Urban Expansion" sector.
-Future redeveloped and infill neighborhoods, identified with these overlays: "Local Transfer Centers," "RTS Stops," and "Future Compact Neighborhoods."
+Goal Policy Goal 4.1: New and modified Policy 4.1.2: Compact Urban areas include the following land as identified on the thoroughfares will match Future Land Use Map: the existing or proposed • Existing walkable neighborhoods, identified as land in the G-1 "Downtown" and G-2 character of land along "Traditional Neighborhood" sectors. their paths as well as Planned walkable communities, identified as land in the 0-7 "Urban Expansion" sector. serving their essential func- Future redeveloped and infill neighborhoods, identified with these overlays: "Local tions in the regional road Transfer Centers," "RTS Stops," and "Future Compact Neighborhoods." network.